Article 11EMS vs auditEU EED

 What evidence should an Article 11 route file contain?

-• Three-year average-consumption workbook covering all energy carriers together.
+• Three-year average-consumption workbook covering together.

 • EMS certificate, certification body, standard reference, boundary, and expiry or surveillance evidence for EMS-route enterprises.